strukturag/nextcloud-spreed-signaling/docker/README.md

 - `GRPC_ETCD`: Set to `1` if etcd should be used to configure GRPC peers.
 - `GRPC_TARGET_PREFIX`: Key prefix of GRPC target entries.
 - `SKIP_VERIFY`: Set to `true` to skip certificate validation of backends and proxy servers.
 This should only be enabled during development, e.g. to work with self-signed certificates.
+- `CA_CERTIFICATES_FOLDER`: Folder containing certificates that should be added to the system wide CA trust store during startup.
+Mount a folder from the host as volume in the container and specify the volume.

 Example with two backends: